Tutor: Anna Symons

 I couldn’t choose, every student who is more confident at the end of a lesson than at the beginning is a success in my eyes, regardless of grades or exam marks.

-What are you best revision tips?
+What are your best revision tips?

-Try different learning styles, whether it’s recording your own voice, making mind maps or flash cards.
+Try different learning styles, whether it’s recording your own voice, making mind maps or flashcards.
 This is the time to experiment!
 Use your friends to test each other and share notes, it’s always refreshing to talk about topics with someone else, and it’s a good safety net to check for anything you might have missed in your own revision.
 Finally, and by far most importantly, make sure you keep a balance with your own personal interests, whether socialising, sport or music.
 It will make your revision time much more efficient, and will keep you sane!

 What would do you differently next time?